-Winterize Your Skin – The Toner
+Winterize Your Skin – Step II – The Toner

 A lot of women think it is all about the makeup and don’t get me wrong.
-I think makeup done correctly can work wonders and is really pretty.
+I think makeup, when done correctly, can work wonders and is really pretty.
 However, I am a proponent of good skin under the makeup and for that reason, I focus on good skincare first.
 I would rather wear makeup to enhance and not to cover up.
 I prefer wearing makeup when I choose to wear it and not feel relegated to wearing it to hide something.
 Going makeup-free and fresh-faced still feels good to me…even at my age. 🙂

 I use my toner to remove any residual dirt or grime left behind by my cleanser.
-Just as I described last week when we discussed cleansers, there are also different types of toners for different skin types.
+Just as I described last week when we discussed cleansers, there are different types of toners for different skin types.
 I have oily skin and have always used an astringent, however, you should know your skin type before actually trying a toner.
 In this article, I will explain how important it is to Winterize Your Skincare by adding toner to your routine.

 Listed below are the types of toners available and the skin type they best serve.

 These are the mildest form of toners; they contain water and a humectant such as glycerine, and little if any alcohol.
 Humectants help to keep the moisture in the upper layers of the epidermis by

 preventing it from evaporating.
 A popular example of this is rosewater.

 These toners are the gentlest to the skin and are most suitable for use on dry, dehydrated, and sensitive.
 It may give a burning sensation to sensitive skin.

 These are slightly stronger and may contain a small quantity of alcohol (up to 20%), water and a humectant ingredient.
 Orange flower water is an example of a skin tonic.
 Skin tonics are suitable for use on normal, combination, and oily skin.